fubuki4649/polaris/README.md

 </div>

+### Notice

+Make sure to clone with `--recursive` to ensure all submodules are cloned properly

 ### What It Does

-It takes a youtube playlist link, downloads the tracks, and populates the metadata and album art using Google Gemini and the iTunes Public API
+It takes a YouTube playlist link, downloads the tracks, and populates the metadata and album art using Google Gemini and the iTunes Public API

 ### Dependencies